 Susan Cox hired as Director of Educational Ministries;

-New logo unveiled in conjunction with mission statement “Gather, Grow & Serve”.
+New logo developed by David Singer is unveiled in conjunction with mission statement “Gather, Grow & Serve”;

 Celebrated 140th Anniversary;

-Katie Wegner, Youth Director, began seminary at Luther Seminary;
+Katie Wegner, Youth Director, begins seminary at Luther Seminary;

 Beverly Woolf honored for 25 years of service.